Satsangs from Serbian Retreat with Mohanji, 9-14th May, 2014

 For the Naadis there is an interesting story about how the Agasthya naadi, Shuka naadi came into being.
 Agasthya is a Maharishi and a saint.
 Shuka is a saint.
 So apparently they wanted to write a horoscope of Lord Shiva.
 Because they were great astrologers.
 They went to Kailas, and they were standing there waiting for audience from Shiva.
 Parvati asked, ”Why are you here, for a few days now?
 What are you doing?“ They said, ”We have written the horoscope of Shiva and we want to tell this to him.”
 This is a big adventure, you know, (laughs).
 Shiva is somebody who has not been born and will never die.
 Unborn, and no death.
 So Parvati said, ”Do one thing.
 Write the horoscope of all the people who will appear on Earth, from now, and before and later.
 After that come back.”
 So they started writing naadis, and those are the naadis which we see today.

 There are also naadis like Kaka Bhujanda Maharishi.
-Kaka Bhujanda Maharishi loses a crow in Kailash.
-He loses a white crow.
+Kaka Bhujanda Maharishi looks like a white crow and lives in Kailash.
 People say that he is much older than Shiva.
 When Shiva and Vishnu had a dispute about who came first, they went and checked with him.
 It is available, I’ve seen it.
 Some people have it.
 There will be nothing on it.
 But if a person comes in front, there will be something for that person.
 The pamphlet is very open and clear.
 The Agasthya naadis and Shuka naadis will have something written on it, and, if it suits you, they will tell you your future or about your next life or past life.
 I respect and appreciate all naadis, because they have come from great saints.

 But today, many people are exploited because they are keener to get the solutions, which will of course cost a lot of money.
 Many people have been affected because they will read some things and say this is how it is, and say, ”Pay so much money and gratifications and your life will be smooth.”
 Then after some time nothing has happened.
 They come back and say, ”We’ll help you further.
 Pay more money.”
 So, this is actually an insult to the great works.
 This is my personal opinion.
 The people who are using the older scriptures in order to exploit people, I think it is an insult to the whole tradition or the sanctity of the tradition.
 Normally I object to that kind of behaviour.
 But unfortunately there is too much insecurity, people come with expectations, so they take the money.